-Kwashiorkor Obesity Causes The main cause of Reduced physical activity kwashiorkor is not eating enough protein or other essential vitamins Widespread availability of highly palatable, energy-dense food. and minerals A large amount of accumulated evidence demonstrates how such food leads to excess change in skin and hair color (to a rust color) and texture, fatigue, diarrhea, loss of muscle mass, failure to grow or gain weight, intake of food energy - in other words, over- nutrition.
+Kwashiorkor Obesity Causes The main cause of Reduced physical activity kwashiorkor is not eating enough protein or other essential vitamins and minerals change in skin and hair color (to a rust color) and texture, fatigue, diarrhea, loss of muscle mass, failure to grow or gain weight, Widespread availability of highly palatable, energy-dense food.
+A large amount of accumulated evidence demonstrates how such food leads to excess intake of food energy - in other words, overnutrition.
 Such foods have four key features: a high fat content, high refined sugar content, low fiber content, and a high energy density. edema (swelling) of the ankles, feet, and belly; damaged immune system, which can lead to more frequent and severe infections; irritability; flaky rash and shock The majority of human studies indicate that a high-fat diet induces excessive energy intake and hence weight gain.
 The next heavy factor in the obesity epidemic is sugar.
 In particular, sugar-sweetened beverages have a similar effect on energy balance as does dietary fat: consuming these drinks leads to spontaneous overconsumption of food.
 With respect to weight control fruit juices, as far as is known, have no advantage over soft drinks.